Langevin Monte Carlo and JKO splitting: Introduction

 In what follows, we will view Langevin-based Monte Carlo through the lens of Wasserstein gradient flow, and show that this perspective can lead to interesting results on the computational complexity of such algorithms.
 Wasserstein gradient flow was also used by \citet{cheng2017convergence} as a theoretical tool to study ULA, but our approach makes closer connections to the operator splitting literature, and as such leads to different results.
 We hope that further connections can have methodological implications in these fields, by considering the wide variety of JKO schemes, splitting schemes, and Langevin Monte Carlo algorithms that exist.

 The rest of this paper is structured as follows.
-Section \ref{sec:notation} defines the notation and states some important definitions, Section \ref{sec:wasserstein_gradient_flow} reviews some concepts from the Wasserstein gradient flow literature, Section \ref{sec:operator_splitting} briefly discusses the operator splitting approach to solving PDEs, Section 4 establishes connections between Wasserstein gradient flow, operator splitting and Langevin Monte Carlo and includes some convergence results, and Section 5 concludes.
+Section \ref{sec:notation} defines the notation and states some important definitions, Section \ref{sec:wasserstein_gradient_flow} reviews some concepts from the Wasserstein gradient flow literature, Section \ref{sec:operator_splitting} briefly discusses the operator splitting approach to solving PDEs, Section 4 establishes connections between Wasserstein gradient flow, operator splitting and Langevin Monte Carlo and includes some convergence results on the proximal version of the ULA algorithm, and Section 5 concludes.
 Proofs are given in the Appendix.